 Driv and several research partners have received a mobility grant from the Marie Skłodowska-Curie measures of the European Union, which should flow into the development and testing of advanced wheel module concepts for autonomous vehicles.
 Driv, a Tenneco company, is part of the “Owheel” project with London-based technology company Arrival Ltd. Arrival, developer and manufacturer of generation 2.0 electric vehicles, as well as working with universities and industrial organizations.

-Today, heat pumps operate almost exclusively on the basis of compressor technology.
+Today heat pumps work almost exclusively on the basis of compressor technology.
 Compressors need harmful refrigerants.
-Against this background, six Fraunhofer Institutes are developing in the Fraunhofer Leitprojekt "Elkawe" Highly efficient electrocaloric heat pumps that manage without harmful refrigerants.
+Against this background, six Fraunhofer institutes are developing highly efficient electrocaloric heat pumps in the Fraunhofer lead project “Elkawe” that do not use harmful refrigerants.

-Fraunhofer Institute for Organic Electronics, Electron Beam and Plasma Technology FEP has been working for decades on the development of processes and systems for cleaning, sterilization and surface modification.
-As part of an internal funding project, the institute has been working on a novel approach to the automated detection and inactivation of biofilms and has now presented the first results.
+The Fraunhofer Institute for Organic Electronics, Electron Beam and Plasma Technology FEP has been involved in the development of processes and systems for cleaning, sterilization and surface modification for decades.
+As part of an internal funding project, the institute has dealt with a novel approach to the automated detection and inactivation of biofilms and has now presented the first results.

-Combined with local granite or other hard rock, carbon fibers enable completely new construction materials and building materials.
-Theoretical calculations show that when the carbon fibers are made from algae oil, the production of the innovative materials deprives the atmosphere of more carbon dioxide than is released.
-One of the Technical University of Munich (TUM) The research project mentioned is intended to further advance these technologies.
+In combination with domestic granite or other hard stones, carbon fibers enable completely new construction materials and building materials.
+Theoretical calculations show that if the carbon fibers are made from algae oil, the production of innovative materials removes more carbon dioxide from the atmosphere than is released.
+A research project led by the Technical University of Munich (TUM) is now to advance these technologies.

 Researchers at the Fraunhofer-Gesellschaft in Regensburg and Sulzbach are working together with industry partners on a novel analysis method in the "Virosens" project to make the efficacy testing of vaccines more efficient and cost-effective.
 The method combines electrochemical sensors and biotechnology and for the first time enables a fully automated analysis of the infection status of test cells.

-With the Hyperloop It would be possible to drive from Munich to Berlin in half an hour.
-The concept of a super fast train racing through a tube system was introduced by Elon Musk.
-2015 launched Musk the "SpaceX Hyperloop Pod Competition".
-Students from all over the world have already competed against each other three times with their prototype for the cabin capsule, the so-called "Pod".
-Three times the prototype of the Technical University of Munich (TUM) raced fastest.
-The team has now presented its fourth pod.
+With the Hyperloop it would be possible to drive from Munich to Berlin in half an hour.
+Elon Musk presented the concept of a super-fast train that races through a tube system.
+In 2015 Musk started the "SpaceX Hyperloop Pod Competition".
+Students from all over the world have already competed against each other three times with their prototypes for the cabin capsule, the so-called "pod".
+The prototype of the Technical University of Munich (TUM) raced three times as the fastest.
+The...